-Scoutreach is a division within the Atlanta Area Council with an emphasis to recruit strong adult leaders and to develop strong relationships with chartered organizations in urban, suburban, and rural areas, removing barriers to ensure that all youth have the opportunity to join Scouting.
+Scoutreach is a division within the Atlanta Area Council with an emphasis to recruit passionate adult leaders and to develop strong relationships with organization in urban, suburban, and rural areas, removing barriers to ensure that all youth have the opportunity to join Scouting.
+The Atlanta Area Council is dedicated to insure that every child has an opportunity to join Scouting, no matter their circumstance.
+Scoutreach assistance can provide camperships, uniforms, handbooks, transportation, and leadership of a Scout unit.

-The Hispanic Emphasis program breaks down ethnic, financial and language barriers in order to provide Scouting for the Hispanic community.
+The mission of the Hispanic Outreach program is to create a multigenerational tradition between Scouting and the Hispanic community in which Scouts and their parents strengthen family and community bonds through participation in the Scouting program.
+Scoutreach helps to breaks down ethnic, financial and language barriers in order to provide Scouting for the Hispanic community.
 The Council has bi-lingual professionals and training materials in Spanish to better serve the Hispanic Community.
 Through many community partnerships these youth are provided financial assistance when needed in order to buy uniforms, handbooks, and attend camp.

 The Strength of Leaders